Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

 ## Interface BifrostQuery

-The details of this interface are yet to be specified.
+The details of this interface are incomplete.
 They will be based on the bifrost_rpc specification.

 ## Interface GenusBlockQuery